-Alzheimer’s Disease Spreading Through Bodily Fluids
+Disease Spreading Through Prion Contamination

 The deadly Alzheimer’s disease epidemic is real.
 It’s global.
 It’s unstoppable.
 More than 50 million people around the world are dying from the disease today.
 The numbers will continue to climb at a faster pace unless we identify and stop the environmental component of the disease (a contagion called a prion).
+Prions are a deadly and unstoppable form of protein that migrates, mutates, multiplies and kills with unparalleled efficiency.

 “There is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.
 “In fact, this ability to transmit an abnormal conformation is probably a universal property of amyloid-forming proteins (prions).”